focusretreatcenter/website/content/2022/quilting.md

 title = "Quilting Retreat"
 +++

 This is a private quilting retreat.
-If you are a member of this group, click the button below to reserve your spot.

-<a class="brand-button" href="https://www.eventbee.com/v/quilting-retreat/event?eid=216204845">Reserve Your Spot</a>

 ## Retreat Dates